eclipx/coding-test/readme.md

 # Goal

-1. Create a new repo in any public repo you like (Github/Gitlab/Bitbucket), as long as you can share it with us.
+1. Create a new repo in any public repo you like (Github / Gitlab / Bitbucket), as long as you can share it with us.
-2. Create SPA with (React.js / Vue.js) for a simple checkout page
+2. Create SPA with Vue.JS (preferred) or any of your choice for a simple map direction page
-   - Utilize flexbox as much as possible
+   - Utilize modern css technologies as much as possible
 3. Create an API endpoint in Node.js

 # Criteria